-Finding an individual who can strike this balance can be challenging, and the consequences of hiring a poor manager come with significant problems.
-Recently, a Gallup study found that nearly half of all employees that leave a job do so because of their manager.
-This proves the impact managers have on an organization, from employee performance and engagement to employee retention.
+Finding an individual who can strike this balance can be challenging, and the consequences of hiring a poor manager comes with significant problems.
+A bad manager is one of the top causes of employee turnover.
+A recent Gallup study found that nearly half of all employees that leave a job do so because of their manager.
+This proves managers’ impact on an organization, from employee performance and engagement to employee retention.

 Hiring new managers may seem like a daunting task with lots of risks.
 But thankfully, there are data-backed qualities of a great manager that will help you make the right decisions.

-In the past decade, the characteristics of a good manager have shifted.
+Research shows leaders can improve employee engagement.
+But in the past decade, the characteristics of a good manager have shifted.
 Experience and technical skills were once considered required management skills.
-But today, companies place a greater emphasis on interpersonal skills, such as listening, being flexible, and inviting open communication.
+But today, companies emphasize interpersonal skills, such as listening, being flexible, and inviting open communication.

 Energage research shows employees at Top Workplaces feel well-informed about important company decisions.
 Transparent communication is an important culture driver.
-When managers provide honest, authentic communication, employees feel like a true partner in the business — and more connected as a result.
+When managers provide honest, authentic communication, employees feel like true partners in the business — and more connected as a result.
 They’re also more likely to align with the company, even when they don’t totally agree with decisions.
-This creates a sense of value that increases employee engagement.
+This creates a sense of value that improves employee engagement.

 2. Good Communication

 Good managers are great communicators.
-They’re effective at communicating with their employees, and they take the time to listen and understand what’s really happening within the organization.
-Having managers who are active listeners and genuinely care about employee concerns are qualities of a great workplace that build employee loyalty and performance.
+They’re effective at communicating with their employees and take the time to listen and understand what’s happening within the organization.
+Managers who are active listeners and genuinely care about employee concerns are qualities of a great workplace that builds employee loyalty and performance.

-The Top Workplaces National Clued-In Leaders Award recognizes leaders who drive success through impactful communication efforts, value employee feedback, and make decisions that support a people-first culture.
+The Top Workplaces for Clued-In Leaders award recognizes leaders who drive success through impactful communication efforts, value employee feedback and make decisions that support a people-first culture.

-In a study conducted by SHRM, 61 percent of employees said that trust between senior management and an employee was a significant contributor to job satisfaction.
-When considering what makes a good manager, building and maintaining trust with employees is paramount to fostering a positive work environment.
+In a study conducted by SHRM, 61 percent of employees said that trust between senior management and employees significantly contributed to job satisfaction.
+Building and maintaining trust with employees is paramount to fostering a positive work environment when considering what makes a good manager.